PaulClas/machine-learning-for-trading/README.md

 ## Technical Requirements

-The code uses python 3.6 except where otherwise indicated.
+The code uses Python 3.6 except where otherwise indicated.
+We recommend using [miniconda](https://conda.io/miniconda.html) with [environments ](https://conda.io/docs/user-guide/tasks/manage-environments.html) build from the `environment.yml` files contained in the directories for each chapter.

-The `requirements.txt` file contains the requisite libraries and versions.

-Install using `pip install -r requirements.txt` from the repo root folder.

 ### General Purpose Libraries